 First and foremost, be supportive.
-Listen to your student and find out what s/he needs from you – it may just be someone with whom to talk.
+Listen to your student and find out what they need from you – it may just be someone with whom to talk.
 Encourage your student to review the Code of Conduct and the specifically the policy in question and the procedure.
-If your student did violate the Code, encourage him or her to take responsibility for his or her actions.
-If your student did not do anything wrong, explain that the process is fair and that his or her side of the story will be heard.
-If your student is in violation and there are sanctions, remind your student to complete them on time to avoid further consequences.
+If your student did violate the Code, encourage them to take responsibility for their actions.
+If your student did not do anything wrong, explain that the student should share that information and that their side of the story will be heard.

 My student is a good kid!
-S/he could not have done anything wrong!
+They could not have done anything wrong!

 What can happen to my student?

-If your student is in violation of the Code, sanctions can range from a disciplinary reprimand (a written warning) up to loss of housing or suspension and expulsion for more serious or repeat offenses.
-Often times there are additional sanctions issued including an alcohol education module, service hours, fines or other projects.
-These must be completed as well or there may be further consequences.
-Academic integrity violations could result in failure for the course or the assignment.
+If your student is in violation of the Code, sanctions can range from a disciplinary reprimand (a written warning) up to suspension or expulsion for more serious or repeat offenses.
+Also, there are additional educational sanctions that could be assigned dependent on the case.
 If your student is not in violation or charges are withdrawn, there would be no sanctions and no conduct record.

-Does my student have a “record”?
-Does this go on his/her transcript?
+Does my student have a "record"?
+Does this go on their transcript?

 Why can't I know all the details?

-The Family Educational Rights and Privacy Act (FERPA) keeps university students’ academic records (including grades and conduct) confidential.
+The Family Educational Rights and Privacy Act (FERPA) keeps university students' academic records (including grades and conduct) confidential.
 A student must complete a FERPA waiver for our office to share details with anybody besides the student.
-Please go to drexel.edu/src/academics/ferpa for instructions on how your student can complete a waiver.
+Refer to Accessing Student Records for instructions on how your student can complete a waiver.

 What rights does my student have?

-Students’ rights include the assistance of an advisor, the right to review the complaint made against them, the right to have witnesses, and the right to appeal in most cases.
+Students' rights include the assistance of an advisor, the right to review the complaint made against them, the right to have witnesses, and the right to appeal.

 Should I get a lawyer?

 If you or your family wishes to be advised by an attorney, this is a personal decision to be made only by you.
-Unless you can document that there are concurrent criminal charges or if this is a case that allows for lawyer participation, lawyers are not permitted to participate in the conduct process.
+Unless you can provide documentation that there are concurrent criminal charges pending, lawyers are not permitted to participate in the conduct process.
 Lawyers are often not aware of the distinct differences between criminal proceedings and university student conduct procedures.
-You are always permitted to have an advisor, and a list of those advisors internal to Drexel University can be made available to you upon request.
+The student is always permitted to have an advisor, and a list of those advisors internal to Drexel University can be made available to you upon request.
 Our office has a list of faculty and staff members who are well-versed in process and can help students prepare their cases.